 Emperor Barbers Advertisement Leaflet

-My partner had generated his own barbering business with his new shop set to open late 2018.
+My partner started his own barbering business and opened his shop late 2018.
 To advertise his grand opening day, he asked for me to design a leaflet that could be distributed around the local town to collate as many customers as possible to view the newly opened shop.
 I tried to keep it as simple as possible, but effective by incorporating the colours used within their brand identity and key features that signify who they are and what message they want to portray to the public.
 I included text that was creative but bold enough to blend with the design and get the point across, including details of the big day.
 In the end I was happy to complete this design, that was ready for print and it managed to reach over 2000 people situated within the area.

 HIIT it with Dev Logo